Palestinian Gaonate

-The Palestinian Gaonate was the chief talmudic academy in Syria Palaestina and the central legalistic body of the Palestinian Jewish community during the middle of the ninth century, or even earlier, until its demise in the 11th century.
+The Land of Israel Gaonate (Hebrew: ישיבת ארץ ישראל), also referred to as the Yeshiva of Geon Ya’akov (ישיבת גאון יעקב), was the chief talmudic academy in Syria Palaestina and the central legalistic body of the Jewish community in the Land of Israel during the middle of the ninth century, or even earlier, until its demise in the 11th century.
+It acted as the successor to the Sanhedrin, formally abolished in the early 5th century.
 It competed with the talmudic academies in Babylonia (Lower Mesopotamia) to support the growing diasporic communities.
-The Egyptian and German Jews particularly regarded the Palestinian geonim as their spiritual leaders.
+The Egyptian and German Jews particularly regarded the Land of Israel geonim as their spiritual leaders.

-The history of the Palestinian gaonate was revealed in documents discovered in the Cairo Geniza in 1896.
+The history of the Land of Israel gaonate was revealed in documents discovered in the Cairo Geniza in 1896.
 Sparse information is available on the Geonim before the middle of the ninth century.
 The extant material consists essentially of a list in Seder Olam Zutta relating all the geonim to Mar Zutra.

 In the middle of the eleventh century, the leadership of the academy was transferred from Tiberias to Jerusalem.
 It was forced to move to Tyre, Lebanon in 1071; authority was later transferred to Fustat, Egypt.
-The Palestinian Academy had probably ceased to exist before the Christians conquered Palestine.
-The tradition of the Palestinian gaonate seems to have survived at Damascus, for Benjamin of Tudela (c.
+The Land of Israel Academy had probably ceased to exist before the Christians conquered Jerusalem.
+The tradition of the Land of Israel gaonate seems to have survived at Damascus, for Benjamin of Tudela (c.
 1170) says that the teachers of Damascus were considered as the "scholastic heads of the Land of Israel."